multiprocessio/datastation/README.md

 * Script against data in Python, JavaScript, Ruby, PHP, Julia, or R
 * Cross-platform: Windows, macOS, and Linux

+## CLI

+[dsq](https://github.com/multiprocessio/dsq) is a CLI that uses DataStation internals to allow you to run SQL queries on data files like Excel, JSON, CSV, TSV, Parquet, etc. If you want the CLI version of DataStation, check out dsq.

 ## Try out the demo

 See [here](https://app.datastation.multiprocess.io/) for the free